Enjoying and Loving Yourself

 • The brain contains 86 billion nerve cells joined by 100 trillion connections.
 This is more than the number of stars in the Milky Way.

 • If the human eye was a digital camera it would have 576 megapixels.
-Currently, the most expensive digital camera in the world has 200 megapixels and cost $45,000… see how valuable you are?
+At the time of this blog in 2019, the most expensive digital camera in the world has 200 megapixels and cost $45,000… see how valuable you are?

 • Like fingerprints, each human tongue has its own unique print; there’s literally no one like you!